joetechem/RVA_Dog/README.md

 The Amazon Alexa Skill, Dogs in RVA.

-First submitted for certification around 3:00PM on June 15, 2017.
+First submitted for certification at 2:30PM on June 15, 2017.